Talking Heads: 1981–1991: Commercial peak and breakup

+Tina Weymouth (pictured in 1986) and her husband Chris Frantz formed the side project Tom Tom Club.

 After releasing four albums in barely four years, the group went on a recording hiatus, and nearly three years passed before their next release, although Frantz and Weymouth continued to record with Tom Tom Club.
 In the meantime, Talking Heads released the live album The Name of This Band Is Talking Heads, toured the United States and Europe as an eight-piece group, and parted ways with Eno, who went on to produce albums with U2.

 1983 saw the release of Speaking in Tongues, a commercial breakthrough that produced the band's only American Top 10 hit, "Burning Down the House".
 Once again, a striking video was inescapable, owing to it being played so much on MTV.
 The following tour was documented in Jonathan Demme's Stop Making Sense, which generated another live album of the same name.
 The tour in support of Speaking in Tongues was their last.

 I try to write about small things.
 Paper, animals, a house… love is kind of big.
 I have written a love song, though.
 In this film, I sing it to a lamp.